 There are three types of latex foam available on the market – natural, synthetic, and blended.
 Aim for natural latex, this is the most durable of the three.
 Treated with care, you can expect a high-end latex hybrid mattress to last up to 13 years.

 Material quality plays a critical role in determining the lifespan of a hybrid mattress.
 High-quality materials, treated with care will maximize the performance and durability of a hybrid mattress.
 There are three combinations of material set up for a hybrid mattress.
 Each of these types is made using an innerspring base and either a polyfoam, memory foam, or latex comfort layer.
 Below we look at the life expectancy of each based on material quality.

 Also known as polyurethane foam, this is the cheapest and lowest quality hybrid comfort layer of the three.
+Yet, it’s very common.
 This means choosing the best possible quality plays a key role when choosing a polyfoam hybrid mattress.
 The simplest way to compare the quality of polyfoam comfort layers is to take a look at their foam density.,

 High-density polyfoam is more durable and will last longer than low-density foam.
 It may be a little more expensive but if you want a mattress that will last then it’s worth the investment.
 Polyfoam changes shape quickly when pressure is applied and does not have the same support or body-contouring properties compared to memory foam.